Cash-Out Refinance: What Is It, and How Does It Work?

 • You’ll have new mortgage terms: In some situations, taking out a new mortgage loan with new terms could be an advantage to you.
 But if you already have a very low interest rate, this could work against you.
 Make sure you understand the terms and conditions before agreeing to anything.

 • Closing costs: When you refinance your home, you have to pay closing costs, which are the fees paid to finalize a real estate transaction.
-Closing costs are usually between 2% and 5% of the loan amount, so this will be thousands of dollars you’ll have to pay out of pocket.
+They are usually between 2% and 5% of the loan amount, so this will be thousands of dollars you’ll have to pay out of pocket.

 • Won’t fix bad financial habits: Using a cash-out refinance to pay down debt can be a smart decision.
 But it won’t help you if you rack that debt back up again.
 Make sure you work on improving your financial habits so you don’t stay stuck in a cycle of debt.